igwtech/webinspector-php/README.md

 -------------

 To run this tool you require of:
-- A Webserver (I usually use Apache but it should work with any PHP supported webserver: IIS, ngix, Lighttpd, etc)
+- A Webserver (I use Apache but it should work with any PHP supported webserver: IIS, nginx, Lighttpd, etc)
 - PHP 5.2 or better
 - XDebug extension for PHP
 - NodeJS with the modules: connect, websocket & xml2js
+- Chrome WebBrowser

 To compile the code you additionally will need:
 - HaXe 2.10